marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 <div style="text-align: center"><img src="/assets/misc/copy.jpg" /></div>

-This one is pretty easy for webkit you add this in your CSS:
+Fixing this one is pretty easy for webkit you add this in your CSS:

 {% highlight css %}
 -webkit-user-select: none;